 Small Matching Grants

-The 2015 Small Matching Grant Application Review Panels will be held September 4-6, 2013.
-The Panels will be hosted in Tallahassee, Florida, and can be attended via webinar.
-Watch this space for additional information on registration for the webinar.
-If your organization applied for a 2015 Small Matching Grant, DHR Grant Staff will email details to your Designated Project Contact.
+The 2016 Small Matching Grant Application period will be from April 1, 2014 through May 31, 2014.
+The 2016 Small Matching Grant Review Panels will be held July, dates to be announced later.
+The Panels will be hosted in Tallahassee, Florida, and can be attended in person or via webinar.
+Watch this space for additional information on time and dates for the meeting and registration for the webinar.

 Small Matching grants are awarded annually for the rehabilitation and restoration of historic structures, architectural and archaeological surveys which include the recording of the sites in the Florida Master Site File, state historical markers , community education projects, and National Register nominations.

 To assist in the identification, excavation, protection, and rehabilitation of historic and archaeological sites in Florida; to provide public information about these important resources; and to encourage historic preservation in smaller cities through the Florida Main Street program.

 Types of historic preservation projects that can be funded include

 - Acquisition and Development projects

 (including excavation of archaeological sites and building rehabilitation, stabilization or planning for such activities)

 (including surveying for historic and archaeological sites, and preparing ordinances or preservation plans)